ortus-docs/testbox-docs/reporters/custom_reporters.md

 }
 ```

+## Executing Your Reporter

 Once you implement your own report you just need to pass the class path or the instance of your reporter to the TestBox runner methods using the `reporter` argument.
+The `reporter` argument can be the following values:

+* `string` - The class path of your reporter
+* `instance` - The instance of your reporter CFC
+* `struct` - A structure representing your reporter with the following keys: `{ type="class_path", options={}`.
+This is mostly used if you want to instantiate and use your reporter with a structure of options.

 ```javascript
 r = new TestBox( reporter="my.path.toCustomReporter" );